 Also, business owners looking to capitalize on venture capital funding unfortunately need to be in a specific industry.
 For instance, 70 percent of venture capital funds go toward these five industries:

 As you can see from this list, most VC deals are designed for companies with national or international business potential.
 That excludes the small business owner who wants to do well in his/her local area.
 Venture capital funding is extremely exclusive as well.
-Only 0.05 percent of all new businesses are funded by venture capital firms.
+Only a small percentage of all new businesses are funded by venture capital firms.
 Lastly, you will give up a lot of control to the venture capital firm.
 They are often a group of investors who will want to be involved in the decision making processes, and the future vision for your business.